akshay71297/star-wars-explorer/explain.md

 ✅ It has been added in both places.

-==Flow has not been changed, some styling has beeen applied to beautify (according to me) the application.==
+==Flow has not been changed, some styling has been applied to beautify (according to me) the application.==

+### Extras:
+- styles to beautify
+- Karma tests for presentational components
+- application dockerized
+- created a subdomain on AWS and deployed application @ swapi.akwares.io